 Charity support and activities

 Our company and its employees are actively involved in a multitude of fundraising activities and support charities and other organisations.
-Together with charity organization “Da.Dobro” we support local charities and run several charity activities in Russia, Ukraine, Belarus, Kazakhstan, Armenia, Georgia, the United Kingdom and Finland such as:
+Together with the charity organisation “DaDobro”, we support local charities and run several charitable activities in Russia, Ukraine, Belarus, Kazakhstan, Armenia, Georgia, the United Kingdom and Finland such as:

-1. “Mosvolonter".
-Resource Centre "Mosvolonter" was created with the support of the Moscow City Department of Culture in February 21, 2014.
-The main mission of centre is to promote and to develop volunteering in Moscow.
-Since 1 January 2016, Centre "Mosvolonter" has moved to the Office of Public Relations Committee of Moscow.
-Today "Mosvolonter” is main point of all volunteer initiatives in Moscow.
+1. “Mosvolonter”.
+The “Mosvolonter” Resource Centre was created with the support of the Moscow City Department of Culture on 21 February 2014.
+The main mission of the centre is to promote and develop volunteering in Moscow.
+Since 1 January 2016, the “Mosvolonter” centre has moved to the Office of Public Relations Committee of Moscow.
+Today, “Mosvolonter” is the main point of all volunteer initiatives in Moscow.

 2. “Doroga v mir”.
-“Doroga v mir” has joined the family having children with various developmental disorders – autism, mental retardation, cerebral palsy, epilepsy, and other genetic disorders.
-We are committed to support human rights regardless of their age, diagnosis and condition, the rights for education, work, leisure, and simply life in society.
-Since 1997, social organization is focused on creation of help system, where people with disabilities and their families would have a worthy life present and future.
+“Doroga v mir” supports families with children with various developmental disorders – autism, mental problems, cerebral palsy, epilepsy and other genetic disorders.
+It is committed to supporting human rights regardless of their age, diagnosis and condition, the rights for education, work, leisure and basic life in society.
+Since 1997, this social organisation has focused on creating a help system where people with disabilities and their families can lead a worthy life both today and in the future.

 3. “Starost v radost”.
-Created in 2011, “Starost v radost” is charity Group aimed to support old people living in nursing houses and psycho-neurological hospitals.
-Activities of the Group covers more than 70 nursing homes and psycho-neurological hospitals in different regions of Russia
+Created in 2011, “Starost v radost” is a charity group that supports old people living in nursing homes and psycho-neurological hospitals.
+The group’s activities cover more than 70 nursing homes and psycho-neurological hospitals in different regions of Russia

 4. “Svoboda jizni”.
-This charity organization was created as association of foundations and charities with the main mission of supporting and providing assistance to social groups and creating social help programs.
+This charity organisation was created as an association of foundations and charities with the main mission of supporting and providing assistance to social groups and creating social help programmes.

 6. “Zhizn kak chudo”.
-This charity fund was created in March, 2009.
-Since May 2010, fund is the part of “All Together” charity organization.
-Fund projects are aimed at helping children from poor families who are suffering from severe liver diseases.
+This charity fund was created in March 2009.
+Since May 2010, the fund has been part of the “All Together” charity organisation.
+Fund projects are aimed at helping children from poor families who suffer from severe liver diseases.

-7. Charity project “Young people for world without violence”.
-The purpose of the project is to draw attention to the nationalism, racism, anti-Semitism issues; to enhance cross-cultural communication and create an understanding that all people are equal irrespectively of where do they come from.
+7. “Young people for a world without violence” charity project.
+The purpose of the project is to draw attention to nationalism, racism and anti-Semitism issues; to enhance cross-cultural communication and create an understanding that all people are equal, irrespective of where they come from.

 9. WWF.
-Launched on 23 November 1961, WWF-UK was the first National Organisation in the WWF network.
-Today they have offices in England, Scotland and Wales.
-Its registered charity - most of our income comes from voluntary sources, such as dedicated members, supporters and the business community
+Launched on 23 November 1961, WWF-UK was the first national organisation in the WWF network.
+Today, it has offices in England, Scotland and Wales.
+It is a registered charity, with most of its income coming from voluntary sources, such as dedicated members, supporters and the business community

-AT RNTO we are seriously concerned about environmental issues and an impact of our business.
-Together with “Dadobro”, we have huge plans of activities throught the year to promote protecting the environment in our office and in the places where our business operates: http://www.dadobro.com/
+Here at RNTO, we are seriously concerned about environmental issues and the impact of our business.
+Together with “DaDobro”, we have a huge calendar of activities throughout the year to promote protecting the environment in our office and in the places where our business operates: http://www.dadobro.com/.

 We always operate green laundry practices where possible.
-During the trip we actively encourage guests to re-use their towels if they are staying for a few days.
+During trips, we actively encourage guests to re-use their towels if they are staying for a few days.
 We advise customers of local walking routes and cycle paths and public transport options, where suitable.
-Our suppliers and guides live locally and they encourage travellers to walk when possible.
-In addition to our classic tours to Russia, we offer special eco-tours such as “Green ring of Moscow”, “Bio-station clean forest”.
-For more information please contact our travel manager.
+Our suppliers and guides live locally and encourage travellers to walk when possible.
+In addition to our classic tours to Russia, we offer special eco-tours such as “Green ring of Moscow” and “Bio-station clean forest”.
+For more information, please contact our travel manager.

 At RNTO, we aim to play a positive role in the communities where we operate and carefully manage the impact of our business socially.
 We are committed to the issues of diversity and creating a positive travel environment for our clients.
-As a part of any trip discussion, we always update every traveller on the current social and political situation in Russia and minimise the risks or any potential damages; advice guests of local walking routes and cycle paths and public transport options, where suitable.
-We offer a wide variety of cultural experiences (including language lessons and visiting organisations for children with learning and development issues), promoting a pride in the indigenous culture.
+As part of any trip discussion, we always update every traveller on the current social and political situation in Russia and minimise the risks or any potential damage, advising guests of local walking routes and cycle paths and public transport options, where suitable.
+We offer a wide variety of cultural experiences (including language lessons and visiting organisations for children with learning and development issues), promoting pride in the local indigenous culture.

-Providing economically responsible trip to Russia is a vital part of our strategy.
-We employ local guides and work with freelancers only, so all income retains within the country.
-All our tour guides are multi-language speakers and know local area really well.
-As a part of tour program and “Da.Dobro” projects we offer visits to local communities such as “The way to childhood world”, the organisation for children with learning and development issues where tourists have a chance to make a donation or give English lessons to children.
-We offer a wide variety of cultural experiences (including language lessons and visiting organisations for children with learning and development issues), promoting a pride in the indigenous culture.
+Providing economically responsible trips to Russia is a vital part of our strategy.
+We employ local guides and work with freelancers only, so all income remains within the country.
+All our tour guides are multi-language speakers and know the local area really well.
+As part of our tour programme and “DaDobro” projects, we offer visits to local communities such as “The way to childhood world”, the organisation for children with learning and development issues where tourists have a chance to make a donation or give English lessons to children.
+We offer a wide variety of cultural experiences (including language lessons and visiting organisations for children with learning and development issues), promoting pride in the indigenous culture